-And the scan file contains Unwanted details that add up to unnecessary data and larger file sizes, resulting in faulty 3D models and rework, thus its time consuming to remove the unnecessary information.
+The scan file contains Unwanted details that add up to unnecessary data and larger file sizes, resulting in faulty 3D models and rework, thus it time time-consuming to remove the unnecessary information.

 On the contrary, if there is Incomplete or inaccurate scan data then that too causes ambiguity in 3D modeling, resulting in further RFIs, rework, and time and expense overruns.